steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 To score a language, simply figure out how many characters it costs to "prevent" a certain type of error, and add that to the total.
 Do not count newlines.
 Spaces or tabs do not count, but all other punctuation does.
-If a specific check is compiler enforced, like F#'s Option, that is only scored as half as many characters, to weight the fact that this is "safer" code.
+If a specific check is compiler enforced, like F#'s Option or C#'s parameter type enforcement, that is given a -30 to make up for the lack of unit tests and code exercising needed to run that "path", to weight the fact that this is "safer" code.
 If something needs a library to function, we will not count the import either, as the importing the module will have a negligible effect on the code size and complexity.

 If there is a safety feature that is not possible to achieve programmatically, we will add +30 for a "every change run and debug to